-If an individual believes that their privacy has been breached, a complaint may be made in writing to the School in the following ways:

-- (a) Telephone: 07 3332 1300
+If an individual believes that their privacy has been breached, a complaint may be made in writing to the School in the following ways: (a) Telephone: 07 3332 1300

-- (b) Writing: Gregory Terrace, Brisbane Qld 4000
+(b) Writing: Gregory Terrace, Brisbane Qld 4000

-- (c) Email: admin@bggs.qld.edu.au
+(c) Email: admin@bggs.qld.edu.au

-- (d) Facsimile: 07 3832 6097

-In order to enable such a complaint to be properly investigated, it should identify the person whose privacy appears to have been breached.
+To enable such a complaint to be properly investigated, it should identify the person whose privacy appears to have been breached.
 An investigation will be conducted in consultation with the relevant Head of Faculty/Department and the School will respond in writing.

 If the complaint is not resolved to the individual's satisfaction, and more than 45 business days have passed since the complaint was made to the School, the individual may lodge a complaint with the Office of the Information Commissioner.
-If the person lodging the complaint as any queries about how to do so, they can contact the Office of the Australian Information Commissioner by telephoning 1300 363 992.
+If the person lodging the complaint has any queries about how to do so, they can contact the Office of the Australian Information Commissioner via 1300 363 992.